pybricks/pybricks-api/doc/api/parameters/stop.rst

 .. autoclass:: pybricks.parameters.Stop
     :no-members:

-    The following table show how each stop type adds an extra level of resistance to motion.
+    The following table shows how each stop type adds an extra level of resistance to motion.
 In these examples, ``m`` is a :class:`Motor <pybricks.pupdevices.Motor>` and
     and ``d`` is a :class:`DriveBase <pybricks.robotics.DriveBase>`.
 The